PeteyChan/SimpleECS/README.md

 entity.Get<int>() += 4;           // since they are returned by ref, you can assign values directly

 entity.Set(3).Set("my entitiy");  // sets the entity's components to values.
 Component is added if not already on entity.
-                                  // if a component implements ISetCallback, it will be called if it
-                                  // was sucessfully set on the entity

 if (enity.Has<int>())             // returns true if entity has component {